Carers handbook contents

 End of life support

-Weekly after-school club, monthly fun activities and much more, for carers aged five to 18.
+After-school clubs, fun activities, craft videos, emotional support and much more, for carers aged five to 18.
 This is a chance for young carers to take a break and meet other young people in the same position.

 Guidance and support for carers aged 17 to 25 as they make the transition to adult services.